sumcoinlabs/university/app/assets/docs/12-scalability-of-sumcoin.md

 # 12. Scalability of Sumcoin
 Unlike most blockchain projects, Sumcoin developers have never believed that blockchains alone by themselves could scale to full worldwide usage levels.
-In fact Sunny King himself tailored the Sumcoin blockchain and its economics to fit what he originally termed the “backbone currency” role, which is now commonly known in the crypto community as a settlement layer.
+In fact Sumtoshi himself tailored the Sumcoin blockchain and its economics to fit what he originally termed the “backbone currency” role, which is now commonly known in the crypto community as a settlement layer.

 The Backbone of Crypto

 From the very beginning, Sunny believed that adapting blockchains directly for wide scale use only through on-chain transactions would negatively impact the decentralization level and security of the network over time, therefore he intentionally chose to develop the Sumcoin blockchain to function as a base layer settlement network, or in his own words, a backbone currency.

-The following quote by Sunny King is from a 2013 interview conducted for the Sumcoin community.
+The following quote by Sumtoshi is from a 2013 interview conducted for the Sumcoin community.
 As you can see below, Sunny’s deep understanding of blockchain technology greatly influenced his design for the Sumcoin network.
 The quote has been slightly modified from its original state to remove references of Primecoin, another blockchain that was invented by Sunny which is not very relevant to this text.

 Sunny_King: